Generic curves and non-coprime Catalans: Topology of compactified Jacobians

 Note that only terms with $y=1$ and $y=x-1$ contribute, other terms depend on $g_{a_{j,i};z}$ with $z<x-1$ only.
 Furthermore, for $y=x-1$ we have $g^-_{j,*;x-1}<g^+_{j,x-1}.$ For $y=1$ the variable $g_{a_{j+1,i'};x-1}$ is a linear combination of $g^-_{j+1,*;x-1}$ and $g^+_{j+1;x-1}$ (modulo variables from $R_{free}$).
 Since $x$ is $j$-suspicious, according to Corollary \ref{cor: last ok} we have $j\neq d-x=d-(x-1)-1,$ therefore $g^+_{j+1;x-1}<g^+_{j;x-1}.$ Hence we obtain Equation \eqref{equation:gjx+}.

 \end{proof}

 \begin{proposition} If \(\Delta\) is admissible then

-\end{proposition} \begin{proof} Recall that $J_\Delta$ is defined by the equations $s_{a_{j,i}+dm;x}=0$ for $j,i,x$ such that $a_{j,i}+dm+x\notin\Delta.$ We can modify this system of equations as follows.
+where \(G(\Delta)\) and \(E(\Delta)\) are given by the equations \eqref{eq:GE}. \end{proposition} \begin{proof} Recall that $J_\Delta$ is defined by the equations $s_{a_{j,i}+dm;x}=0$ for $j,i,x$ such that $a_{j,i}+dm+x\notin\Delta.$ We can modify this system of equations as follows.
 Whenever $x$ is $j$-suspicious, replace $s_{a_{j,n-1}+dm;x}=0$ by $\sum\limits_{i=0}^{n-1} s_{a_{j,i}+dm;x}=0.$ Clearly, the new system of equations is equivalent to the old one.
 Furthermore, according to Lemma \ref{lemma:expansionl}, the new system of equations expresses some of the elements of a basis of the space $\Gen$ in terms of the smaller variables with respect to the order $<.$ Therefore, one can use the equations to eliminate these variables one by one.
 Since $\dim\Gen=G(\Delta)$ and there are $E(\Delta)$ equations, we obtain the required result.

 \end{proof}